drshahizan/Python_EDA/Malaysia EDA/Meow/readme.md

 ### About Dataset 📊

-This dataset contains 15656 records and 16 columns which are:
+This dataset contains 15656 records and 16 columns and the columns that we used are:

 | Field Name | Explanation |
 | ------ | ------ |